LRS4/rails-job-board/README.md

 ## Database
 * Database is SQLite3
-* `rails db:migrate` to migrate schema to database
+* `rails db:migrate` to apply schema migration to database
+* `rails generate migration description_of_migration` to create a migration schema

 ## Tests
 * How to run the test suite